Glacier Trek Adventure to Spencer Glacier:

 Trekking on Spencer Glacier is a once-in-a-lifetime opportunity but requires a certain level of fitness and preparedness for the active traveler.
-This is one of the most full-day adventure tours in Alaska with approximately 7 hours of activity, both kayaking approximately 4 miles, and glacier trekking with crampons up to 3 miles on Spencer Glacier.
+This is one of the most full-day adventure tours in Alaska with approximately 7 hours of activity, both rafting approximately 4 miles, and glacier trekking with crampons up to 3 miles on Spencer Glacier.
 Guests are required to come prepared for this trip.
-This trip operates in all inclement weather and guests are required to be prepared for a full day AK adventure in the elements.
+This trip operates in all inclement weather and guests are required to be prepared for a full-day Alaskan adventure in the elements.

 Recommended GEAR LIST for each guest:

 - Good hiking boots with ankle support or a Good High-Quality Trail Running Shoe (THIS IS REQUIRED for Strap-on BD Crampons).